What Are Scams?

 Date: Mon, Sep 24, 2018 at 9:22 A

 We got your email addresses from The University of California in Berkeley database and I'm happy to inform you that our reputable company, J.K manufacturing company is currently running a student empowerment program, this program is to help hardworking students to secure a part-time job which does not deter you from doing your daily activities, you only need few hours to do this weekly with an attractive weekly salary $300 per week.
 Kindly get back to us via this email if you are interested in this part-time job offer .

 ***End of scam email***

 Recruitment services can help place students in internship opportunities.
 Before using one of these services, ask yourself if it is really something you need; you may well be qualified and capable of finding a great internship without using a recruitment service.
-You may wish to consult with a Career Center counselor to find out if this type of service could be beneficial for you.
+You may wish to consult with a Berkeley Career Engagement Center counselor to find out if this type of service could be beneficial for you.

 If you do decide to use a recruitment service, it is best to do some research beforehand.
 While many of these services may be legitimate, proceed with caution, especially if they charge for their services.
 Here are some tips on vetting a recruiter:

 - Ask a lot of questions.
 Will they find you an internship, or will they simply set up informational interviews?
 Find out exactly what you will be getting, especially if it is a paid service.